-Admission Criteria: An admission decision takes into consideration the applicant's GPA, performance on the GRE or MAT, completed course work, professional work experience, and personal and professional goals for the degree.
-Criteria include: a four-year bachelor's degree from an accredited college or university; a cumulative GPA of 3.0 or higher on a 4-point scale, acceptable scores on the GRE or MAT, and a baccalaureate K-6 teaching license or will receive a K-6 teaching license before the end of the first term of graduate enrollment.
+Admission Criteria: A decision for degree admission takes into consideration the applicant's GPA, performance on the GRE or MAT, completed course work, professional work experience, and personal and professional goals for the degree.
+Criteria include: a fouryear bachelor's degree from a regionally accredited college or university; a cumulative GPA of 3.0 or higher on a 4-point scale, acceptable scores on the GRE or MAT, and a baccalaureate K-6 before the end of the first term of graduate enrollment.